 If we had to rank all the bars in Midtown, Bo Peep would be somewhere near the top of the list.
 It’s down a flight of stairs beneath The Ragtrader on 38th Street, and it feels like a study in someone’s home from the 1920s, with antique lamps and velvet furniture.
-Plus, every night there’s a pianist playing in the corner.
+Plus, there’s a pianist playing in the corner every night.
 This place is both fun and relaxing, and not many people seem to know about it.
 Also, random employees will occasionally step up to the mic and sing a song.

 BusIER places for when you really want to go out

 Rooftop bars have a tendency to be uncomfortably packed with people on the lookout for their next vodka Red Bull.
 But Broken Shaker is actually pretty cool.
 There’s a retro tiki theme here, but in reality it feels less like a tiki bar and more like a place where Jeff Bridges’ character from The Big Lebowski would hang out and drink a white Russian.
-There’s a big, dark indoor bar area where you can either just drink or sit down and eat some food, with outdoor patios on either side.
+There’s a big, dark indoor bar area where you can either just drink or sit down and eat some food, as well as several outdoor patios on either side.
 The only downside is that there will almost definitely be a line to get in.
 Since you don’t go out very often, you might as well give it a shot.